stemey/baucis/README.md

  * The `Allow` header is set automatically, correctly removing HTTP verbs when those verbs have been disabled with e.g. `put: false`.
  * The `Location` HTTP header is set for PUT and POST responses.
- * If `relations: true` is passed to `baucis.rest`, HTTP link headers will be set for all responses.
+ * If `relations: true` is passed to `baucis.rest`, the HTTP `Link` header will be set with various links for all responses.

 Controllers
 -----------